Grahanam/Store-Website/README.md

 ### Backend
 - Node.js
 - Express.js
-- MongoDB with Mongoose ODM
+- MySql
 - JWT for authentication
-- Nodemailer for sending emails

 ## Prerequisites
 Before running this application, ensure you have the following installed:
 - Node.js (v14 or higher)
-- MongoDB (either locally or a cloud instance like MongoDB Atlas)
+- MySQL (either locally or a cloud instance)
-- An email account (Gmail recommended) for sending OTPs

 ## Installation
 ### Backend Setup
 1. Clone the repository: